lancachenet/logstash/example/README.md

 1. Clone this repository
 2. Change the password of elasticsearch by changing the .env variable `ELASTIC_PASSWORD`
+3. Ensure all env's are set correctly (in the .env file)
-3. Modify the logstash.conf outputs like so
+4. Modify the logstash.conf outputs like so
 ```
 output {
   elasticsearch {